Jonah Heim Player Props: Rangers vs. Royals

-After going 2-for-4 in his most recent game, Jonah Heim and the Texas Rangers take on the Kansas City Royals (who will hand the ball to Zack Greinke) at 8:05 PM ET on Monday.
+On Tuesday, Jonah Heim (on the back of going 2-for-3 with a home run and an RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 8:05 PM ET.

-He strung together two hits (going 2-for-4) in his last game against the Cubs.
+He hit a home run while going 2-for-3 in his most recent game against the Royals.

 Jonah Heim Game Info & Props vs. the Royals